 Since every euro of investment must be financed in some way, a balance sheet is by definition balanced.
-A company's equity is equal to the difference between the value of its assets and the value of its liabilities.
-By comparing the equity at two different balance sheet moments, profit in the intervening period can be calculated.
-In principle, the increase in equity is profit; however, if in the interim, the owner(s) have brought amounts into the company (deposits) or taken amounts out of the company (withdrawals), a correction must be made.
-We can further analyse profits by looking at the sales revenue and costs incurred in the period in question.
-Such an overview of sales revenue and costs is called an income statement.
+A company's equity is equal to the difference between the value of its assets and the value of its debt.
+By comparing the equity at two different balance sheet moments, the profit in the intervening period can be calculated.
+The increase in equity is essentially profit, but, if the owner(s) have in the meantime brought amounts into the company (deposits) or taken amounts out of the company (withdrawals), a correction must be made.